How to Begin Your Career as a Life Coach

 Planning your prices, and the number of clients you will require to make a living at these prices is the next task.
 Experiment with price points and do some research into your local and online competition to find out what the going rate is – this may vary from niche to niche so it is worth spending some time on.

-Armed with this information you can create a forecast of your business for free using Brixx.
+Armed with this information you can create a business forecast for free using Brixx.
 Your business is not only going to improve your life and livelihood but those of your clients’ too – so ensuring it makes financial sense is really important.